 But if you've looked into getting tested for adult dyslexia, you know how expensive a professional evaluation can be.
 And that's not even factoring in whether you live in an area where these services are available, or whether you can find a spot on their waitlists.

 Marker Learning makes it easy by offering virtual evaluations from our licensed team of psychologists across the United States—at a quarter of the cost of standard evaluations.
-We'll have an accurate diagnosis for you in just one month!
+We'll have an accredited diagnostic report to you in just one month!

 To get started, take this quiz to find out if you could be a good fit for our services.
 You can also give us a call anytime at 1-888-291-3587 to learn more about how we can help you get the answers you need.